-Our firm and/or Financial Advisors may be compensated by third-party advisers for referring advisory clients to such thirdparty investment advisers.
-Compensation received in such arrangements is generally based on a percentage of the total fees paid by each client to the third-party adviser, typically for the duration of such Client's arrangement with the third-party adviser.
-In other cases, a third-party adviser may agree to use our trade execution and custodial services for all referred Clients, and may also agree to open brokerage accounts for clients not introduced by us.
-By providing trade execution and custodial services to such Advisers, our firm and/or our Financial Advisors act in a brokerage capacity and may receive brokerage compensation.
-As such, Financial Advisors have an incentive to recommend third-party Advisers with whom the Financial Advisor and/or Stifel has a referral arrangement over those with no such arrangement.
+Our firm and/or Financial Advisors may be compensated by thirdparty investment advisers for referring advisory clients to such third-party advisers.
+Compensation received in such arrangements is generally based on a percentage of the total fees paid by each Client to the third-party adviser, typically for the duration of such Client's arrangement with the third-party adviser.
+In other cases, a third-party adviser may agree to use our trade execution and/or Stifel's settlement and clearing services for all referred Clients, and may also agree to open brokerage accounts for clients not introduced by us.
+By providing trade execution, settlement and/or clearing services to such advisers, we (including Stifel) act in a brokerage capacity and may receive brokerage compensation.
+As such, Financial Advisors have an incentive to recommend thirdparty advisers with whom the Financial Advisor and/or our firm have a referral arrangement over those with no such arrangement.
 To the extent that such arrangements affect Clients' Advisory accounts, the Financial Advisor's brochure supplement generally will include a discussion of the applicable referral arrangements (if any).